 Fat and Cholesterol Management – influence healthy weight management, appetite control and satiety

-Test details: the test costs $995 and requires a simple DNA sample taken from a mouth swab.
-You will receive a copy of your genetic profile with supporting information and the price includes two consultations with Amanda, who will help you to interpret the results and create a highly personalised health plan.
+Test details: the test costs $650 and requires a simple DNA sample taken from a mouth swab.
+You will receive a copy of your genetic profile with supporting information and Amanda will help you to interpret the results, to create a highly personalised health plan.

 Do you have a 23andMe profile but don’t know what to make of the results?
 The data from your profile can be imported into the FitGenes software to provide an in-depth analysis of the genetic variations that influence the way your body responds to what you eat, how you exercise and the way you live.
 Amanda can then interpret the results to create a personalised health programme.